Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 6. Eat Your Veggies!

-Adding more vegetables to your diet is excellent for many reasons – one of which is improved bladder health.
+Adding more vegetables to your diet is excellent for many reasons, including improved bladder health.
 Vegetables such as kale and cauliflower are high in vitamin C and calcium to support kidney function.
-At the same time, corn and potatoes are high in magnesium which helps your bladder empty.
+At the same time, corn and potatoes are high in magnesium, which helps your bladder to empty.

 Try This: Get an air fryer!
-Air fryers are a great way to add tasty, crispy veggies to any meal.
-So grab your veggies (sweet potatoes, green beans, asparagus), toss some extra-virgin olive oil and garlic, and you’re ready to go!
+Air fryers are a great way to add tasty, crispy veggies.
+So grab your veggies (sweet potatoes, green beans, asparagus), toss some extra-virgin olive oil and garlic, and you're ready to go!

 7. Cut Back on Caffeine